 Practically every postsecondary school must have a person - frequently called the Section 504 Coordinator, ADA Coordinator, or Disability Services Coordinator - who coordinates the school's compliance with Section 504 or Title II or both laws.
 A student may contact this person for information about how to address these concerns.

-If a student encounters discriminatory behavior on campus, the first place to start is to report it to one of the RDS counselors.
-If the situation is not resolvable, the student will be referred to the Office of Equal Opportunity and Diversity (OEOD).
+If a student encounters discriminatory behavior on campus, the first place to start is to report it to one of the RDS specialist.
+If the situation is not resolvable, the student will be referred to the Office of Equal Opportunity (OEO).
 This department is responsible for the university's compliance to non-discrimination laws and regulations.
-A student may file an informal or formal complaint that will be investigated by the OEOD.
+A student may file an informal or formal complaint that will be investigated by the OEO.

-School publications, such as student handbooks and catelogs, usually describe the steps needed to start the grievance process.
-Often, schools have both formal and informal processess.
+School publications, such as student handbooks and catalogs, usually describe the steps needed to start the grievance process.
+Often, schools have both formal and informal processes.
 If a student decides to use the grievance process, she/he should be prepared to present all the reasons that support the request.

 If a student is not satisfied with the service provided by RDS, the first person to see is the RDS director.
-If the problem is not resolved, the student is encouraged to consult the OEOD for further investigation.
-RDS abides by decisions granted by OEOD.
-General greivance procedures are available on the OEOD website: Office of Equal Opportunity and Diversity.
+If the problem is not resolved, the student is encouraged to consult the OEO for further investigation.
+RDS abides by decisions granted by OEO.
+General grievance procedures are available on the OEOWebsite: Office of Equal Opportunity.

 If a student is dissatisfied with the outcome from using the school's grievance procedures or she/he wishes to pursue an alternative to using the grievance procedures, a student may file a complaint against the school with OCR or in a court.
 To learn more about the OCR complaint process from the brochure How to File a Discrimination Complaint with the Office of Civil Rights, contact OCR at the addresses and phone numbres below, or at http://www.ed.gov/ocr/docs/howto.html